 Tips for a Basic Content Calendar

-Create an Excel sheet that lists each day you plan on posting (at the very least it should be Monday-Friday but many graphbusinesses, particularly those in a hobby, hospitality or entertainment field, chose to post seven days a week) down the left side, with the places you’re distributing content across the top.
+Create an Excel sheet that lists each day you plan on posting (at the very least it should be Monday-Friday but many businesses, particularly those in a hobby, hospitality or entertainment field, chose to post seven days a week) down the left side, with the places you’re distributing content across the top.

 If you post regularly to your blog (and you should), mark these days on your posting schedule.
 You will post a link to your blog on every social media platform you participate on, at least once.
 How often you post it to Twitter depends on how many times you post to that platform during the day.
 The point is not to hammer someone with the same old content but to ensure it gets seen by a large percentage of your audience or followers.
 On Twitter that means repeat postings but not back to back.
 Vary your posting time to ensure your stream is not the same post every time.
 When you do repost, reword the post each time so you can see what phrasing (i.e., tips, questions, solutions, etc.) appeals most to your audience.